epfl-lasa/wp5-metal-additive-common/README.md

 ### Real scenario

 This scenario is using a real robot instead of the UR simulation tool.
-To do so,
+To do so, inside the docker container, run the following:

-### Simulation scenario

-### Planner

-The planner is handled by Moveit! so the following run will set up a Moveit! instance with the robot in parameter, chosen in the following : [ur5, ur10e], by default it is set to ur10e.

-To set up the code and wait for function call, run the following scripts in different terminals directly into the docker container:

 ```bash
 run_docker_planner.sh